 As stated in my inspection/assessment agreement, my inspections are opinions based on visible evidence and not a warranty of the house in any way.
 In the event that you feel that something was overlooked or misdiagnosed, please contact me before any repairs are performed.
 Sometimes contractors or handymen will make improper claims regarding conditions either through error or to make a sale that may not actually be needed.
 In addition, some insurance adjusters have been known to arbitrarily assign blame to an inspector long after the home inspection in order to defer responsibility from the company they represent.

-This part of the inspection/assessment report provides general and specific information regarding major components of most inspections/assessments, the inspection/assessment process and its limitations.
+This part of the inspection/assessment report provides general and specific information regarding major components of most inspections/assessments, the inspection/assessment process and its limitations but is not intended to be all inclusive.

 SLAB FOUNDATIONS